pangpang-1234/basic-cats-dogs-classification-fastai/README.md

 from fastai.vision.all import *
 from fastai.vision.augment import *
 ```
-Check availabel of GPU and check what device that we're using.
+Check available of GPU and check which device we're using.
 If we're using GPU this code will print True
 ```
 use_cuda = torch.cuda.is_available()
 print(use_cuda)